- A temp-to-hire strategy enables companies to evaluate potential employees firsthand.

 At the same time, your temp-to-hire staff can see whether they’re comfortable with their job assignments, your work environment, their coworkers and their opportunities for career advancement.
 Through the day-to-day experiences of this trial period, your company and your potential new hires can reach more realistic decisions about whether the fit is good on both sides.
 And that can save your company the costs and disruption resulting from a bad hire.

-Simplify your options
+Simplify your options for finding temp-to-hire candidates

-One of the easiest ways to find temp-to-hire employees is by working with a staffing agency.
+One of the easiest ways to locate temp-to-hire employees is by working with a staffing agency.
 They have the experience, connections and skills to evaluate candidates on your behalf, which can improve the odds that they will be a good match.
 Plus, a recruiter can help you sort out the more stressful details, such as starting salary, which is especially helpful if the full-time position is newly created.

 It's a good idea to state explicitly that you're offering a temp-to-hire position as you start the hiring process.
 If you're not certain whether there's enough ongoing work to justify a full-time role, mention that too.
 All that information becomes part of the staffing agency's selection process, and candidates will not be surprised by a longer-term job offer down the road — or your realization that there's not enough ongoing work after all.